-- The Public Service Vehicle Access Regulations 2000 ("the Regulations") are made pursuant to the enabling power in section 174 of the Equality Act 2010 ("the EA").
-This provides that the Secretary of State may make regulations for: - "(1)...securing that it is possible for disabled persons: - (a) To get on to and off regulated public service vehicles in safety and without unreasonable difficulty (and in the case of disabled persons in wheelchairs, to do so while remaining in their wheelchairs), and - (b) To travel in such vehicles in safety and reasonable comfort." - 10.
-The purpose of the Regulations is thus to ensure that all "regulated public service vehicles" are accessible, safe and comfortable for disabled persons including wheelchair users. - 11.A "regulated public service vehicle" is a public service vehicle expressed to be covered by the Regulations: s 173.
-A "public service vehicle" itself covers a vehicle which (s 174(3)): - a. is adapted to carry more than 8 passengers, and - b. falls within the definition of a public service vehicle for the purposes of the Public Passenger Vehicle Act 1981 ("the 1981 Act"). - 12.
-Under the 1981 Act, s 1(1)(a), a public service vehicle is "a vehicle adapted to carry more than 8 passengers ...used for hire or reward" (so far as relevant for present purposes). - 13.
+- 8. The Public Service Vehicle Accessibility Regulations 2000 ("the Regulations") are made pursuant to the enabling power in section 174 of the Equality Act 2010 ("the EA").
+This provides that the Secretary of State may make regulations for: - "(1)...securing that it is possible for disabled persons: - (a) To get on to and off regulated public service vehicles in safety and without unreasonable difficulty (and in the case of disabled persons in wheelchairs, to do so while remaining in their wheelchairs), and - (b) To travel in such vehicles in safety and reasonable comfort." - 9.
+The purpose of the Regulations is thus to ensure that all "regulated public service vehicles" are accessible, safe and comfortable for disabled persons including wheelchair users. - 10.
+A "regulated public service vehicle" is a public service vehicle expressed to be covered by the Regulations: s 173.
+A "public service vehicle" itself covers a vehicle which (s 174(3)):

+- a. is adapted to carry more than 8 passengers, and - b. falls within the definition of a public service vehicle for the purposes of the Public Passenger Vehicle Act 1981 ("the 1981 Act"). - 11.
+Under the 1981 Act, s 1(1)(a), a public service vehicle is "a vehicle adapted to carry more than 8 passengers ...used for hire or reward" (so far as relevant for present purposes). - 12.
 This therefore encompasses any bus or coach hired by a TOC from a bus company, or used directly by a TOC, to carry rail passengers.
-The question is which of these vehicles are "regulated" by the Regulations.
+The question is which of these vehicles are "regulated" by the Regulations. - 13.
+It should also be noted that under s 174(4) the Secretary of State has the power to make regulations which may make different provision as respects the same class or description of vehicle "in different circumstances".
+Making any such regulations is subject to consultation with the Disabled Persons Transport Advisory Committee and such other representative organisations as the Secretary of State thinks fit: s 174(5).2 Since my provisional opinion was published, the Secretary of State has exercised this power both in respect of school transport and RRS.
+However, these are subsequent developments which do not affect the legal issue on which my advice was originally sought.